Upgrading Firezone will pause all VPN sessions and temporarily bring down the web UI.

 Automatic rollbacks are still under development.
 We recommend backing up relevant files and folders before upgrading in case anything goes wrong.

-- Change to the Firezone installation directory:
+- Change to your Firezone installation directory, by default

-- Update docker compose images:
+- Update service images:

 docker compose pull